antob98/Tiago_Head_Control/README.md

 *  interface.cpp .
 Create a src directory in the path above and put inside it the interface.cpp file

 * laserscan_merger.launch.
-Put it in this path (substitute the previous files already present)
+Put it in this path (substitute the previous file already present)
 ```
 tiago_public_ws/src/laserscan_merger/launch
 ```

-* mapping.launch Put it in this path (substitute the previous files already present)
+* mapping.launch Put it in this path (substitute the previous file already present)
 ```
 tiago_public_ws/src/tiago_navigation/tiago_2dnav/launch
 ```